antonmi/kraken/README.md

 - The topology of the "flow" is defined explicitly.
 - A single event represents the result of the interaction with the particular use-case in the software system.

-This provides extraordinary observability and therefore understandability of the defined logic:
+This provides extraordinary observability and, therefore, understandability of the defined logic:
-- One can simply see and read "pipelines" (both in code and diagrams).
+- One can easily read "pipelines" (both in code and diagrams).
 - One can "sit" on an event and easily track its changes when passing through components in a pipeline.
-- One can "sit" on a component and observe transformations of different events passing through it.
+- One can "sit" on a component and observe transformations of different events passing through.

 ### Elixir GenStages, scaling, and monitoring
 Under the hood, the ALF runs all components' code inside Elixir GenServers.
 It means that all the components work in parallel.